kilomcorrido/PseudosecurePGen/README.md

 How it works:

+1a) Ask for the user to enter the salt they'd like to use

 1) Take the first 150 bytes of /dev/urandom

 2) Take the temperature anisotropies of the Cosmic Microwave Background from NASA's website